Swala stands in the remote south-west corner of Tarangire National Park.

 Equipment: There is no special equipment for children.

-Generally recommended for children: Swala Camp has quite a sophisticated and adult atmosphere so is not really suitable for children.
+Generally recommended for children: Swala Camp has a sophisticated and adult atmosphere so is not really suitable for children under 12 years.

 Notes: Children will need to be constantly supervised by their parents as the camp is not fenced in and game wanders freely throughout day and night.